Master of Public Health Program

 Department of Global and Community Health

 The master of public health (MPH) is the most widely recognized professional degree for those wishing to enter or advance in the field of public health.
-Mason’s MPH program provides coursework in all five core disciplines of public health – epidemiology, biostatistics, health administration, social and behavioral sciences, and environmental health – along with advanced training in one of four concentration areas: Community Health Promotion, Epidemiology, Global Health, or Public Health Communication.
+Mason’s MPH program provides coursework in all five core disciplines of public health – epidemiology, biostatistics, health administration, social and behavioral sciences, and environmental health – along with advanced training in one of five concentration areas: Community Health Promotion, Epidemiology, Global Health, Health Policy, or Public Health Communication.